 By layering PBAs into your service catalog, you can manipulate IT service consumption patterns through differentiated offerings, and service packages, to optimize availability and costs.

-3. Adding focus to continual improvement efforts
+3. Adding focus to continual improvement efforts with a service catalog

 Most ITSM professionals know that continual improvement is a vital part of any IT value stream (especially now given the focus of ITIL 4).
 But how many can say that they dedicate sufficient time to improving their ITSM practices and outcomes?